SubChord/go-sse/README.md

 }
-api.broker.Broadcast(evt) // all active clients receive this event api.broker.Send("unique_client_reference", evt) // only the specified client receives this event &ClientConnection{}.Send(evt) // this instance should be created by the broker only!
+api.broker.Broadcast(evt) // all active clients receive this event api.broker.Send("unique_client_reference", evt) // only the specified client receives this event &ClientConnection{}.Send(evt) // Send evt through ClientConnection instance.
+This instance should always be received by the broker.Connect(...) call.
 ```

 # Client side SSE